|9 - 10 Dec 2013||Tampa, FL||USA||

 Through interactive workshops, this course will explain and apply the key principles of QRM programs that need to include Quality Systems elements (ICH Q10) within the product/system lifecycle, including but not limited to:

 This course will dive into specific strategies and discussions on important elements of QRM such as defining the criteria for risk ratings and risk mitigation requirements; the importance and necessity of tracking and monitoring the outputs of risk assessments; and how to use risk assessment outputs for trending and process improvement.

 Immediately apply the course objectives using the complimentary copy of the ISPE Good Practice Guide: Applied Risk Management for Commissioning and Qualification and the ICH Q8R2, ICH Q9 and ICH Q10 booklets.

-NOTE: It is strongly recommended that participants should be familiar with basic concepts of ICHQ8 R2, ICH Q9 and ICH Q10 and a fundamental understanding of risk-based C&Q prior to attending this course.
-The course will not focus on the detail of the tools but the overall Risk management process.
-However worked examples of different tools will be given to enhance learning and understanding.
+NOTE: It is strongly recommended that participants be familiar with basic concepts of ICHQ8 R2, ICH Q9 and ICH Q10 and have a fundamental understanding of risk-based C&Q prior to attending this course.

-We recommend participants complete the primer course webinar that provides the background for the origins of the ICH guidelines, Q8 (R2), Q9, Q10 and the basic concepts of risk-based C&Q to provide a foundation to the QRM process.
+We recommend participants complete the primer course webinar that provides the background for the origins of the ICH guidelines, Q8 (R2), Q9, Q10, and the basic concepts of risk-based commissioning and qualification to provide a foundation to the QRM process.

 This course includes the primer webinar.
 Access information will be provided via email one week prior to the start of the training event.